sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>elfutils-debuginfod-client</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Library and command line client for build-id HTTP ELF/DWARF server
+Short desc    : Library and command line client for build-id HTTP ELF/DWARF server
 URL          : http://elfutils.org/
-Лицензия     : GPLv3+ and (GPLv2+ or LGPLv3+)
+License      : GPLv3+ and (GPLv2+ or LGPLv3+)
-Описание     : The elfutils-debuginfod-client package contains shared libraries
+Descript     : The elfutils-debuginfod-client package contains shared libraries
              : dynamically loaded from -ldw, which use a debuginfod service
              : to look up debuginfo and associated data.
 Also includes a
              : command-line frontend.